bentheiii/envolved/docs/testing_utilities.rst

 Testing Utilities
 =====================

-Envolved makes testing environment variables easy with the :attr:`~basevar.EnvVar.monkeypatch` attribute and :meth:`~basevar.EnvVar.patch` context method.
+Envolved makes testing environment variables easy with the :attr:`~envvar.EnvVar.monkeypatch` attribute and :meth:`~envvar.EnvVar.patch` context method.
 They allows you to set a predefined EnvVar value and then restore the original value when the test is finished.

 .. code-block::